How to Write Nursing Notes (20+ Nursing Note Examples)

 • Observations and Recommendations

-For whom the nursing note is written?
+For whom it is written?

-The nursing notes are kept with the hospital management as this would help the stakeholders for whom it is meant to have access to it quickly without issues.
+These are kept with the hospital management as this would help the stakeholders for whom it is meant to have access to it quickly without issues.

 When are Nursing notes written?

-Nursing notes Vs. Charting
+Nursing notes vs. charting

-The main types of nursing notes include;
+The main types include:

-• Health notes: A health note is an important note that shows changes in a patient.
-It is usually used to document improvements and regressions or even side effects that treatments effects in people.
+• Health notes: A health note is an important one that shows changes in a patient.
+It is usually used to document improvements and regressions or even side effects that treat effects in people.
 The nurse can use it to record even change in treatment, e.g. changes in injections or medications administered to the patient.
 Health notes can consist of discharge notes, admission notes, and fall notes.

 These notes are more likely to be needed or reviewed during a lawsuit.
 Ensure to write them well, presentable, and engaging.